aritraroy/UltimateAndroidReference/README.md

 * [Scalpel](https://github.com/JakeWharton/scalpel) - A surgical debugging tool to uncover the layers under your app
 * [Shape Shifter](https://shapeshifter.design) - Useful tool for creating simple path morphing AnimatedVectorDrawables
 * [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter) - A nifty tool to turn your boring pieces of code into beautifully highlighted code snippets
+* [SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint) - SonarLint is an IntelliJ IDEA plugin that provides on-the-fly feedback to developers on new bugs and quality issues injected into Java
 * [SourceTree](https://www.sourcetreeapp.com) - Harness the power of Git and Hg in a beautifully simple application
+* [String Manipulation](https://plugins.jetbrains.com/plugin/2162-string-manipulation) - Provides actions for text manipulation such as toggle, capitalize, encode/decode, etc
 * [SVG2VectorDrawable Plugin](https://plugins.jetbrains.com/plugin/8103-svg2vectordrawable) - Tools for convert SVG file to Android VectorDrawable
 * [WireMock](https://github.com/tomakehurst/wiremock) - A tool for mocking HTTP services

 ### Free (+ Pro)

+* [Crowdin](https://crowdin.com/) - Translate and manage the process better, faster, and smarter
 * [GenyMotion](https://www.genymotion.com) - A unique platform to bring your Android app to perfection!
 * [GitKraken](https://www.gitkraken.com) - The most popular Git GUI for Windows, Mac AND Linux
 * [IDE Scout](https://www.idescout.com) - SQLScout is a plugin for Android Studio and IntelliJ IDEA that provides powerful, dedicated support for managing and debugging SQLite databases